ghuntley/ghuntley-monorepo-retired/web/ghuntley.com/input/workshops/nix-nixos-for-site-reliability-engineers/index.md

 ---
-title: nix/nixos for site reliability engineers
+title: nix/nixos workshop for site reliability engineers
 ---

 The Nix/NixOS ecosystem is a new way of building software.